henri/SSIDTHP/README.md

 About
 --------

-This is an open source (Apache 2.0) script and package build system which is designed to make building a package to set a specific SSID as the highest priority on a OS X based system as simple as possible..
+This is an open source (Apache 2.0) script and package build system which is designed to make building a package to set a specific SSID as the highest priority on a OS X based system as simple as possible.

 License: [Apache 2.0 License][1]